Protecting De-identified Documents from Search-based Linkage Attacks: Experiments

 \subsection{Metrics}

+The three criteria mentioned above (linkage risk, semantic integrity and perplexity) are measured through the following metrics:

-\begin{description} \itemsep{-0.0mm} \item[Linkage risk] The likelihood of search-based linkages is computed by counting the number of N-grams from the document $d'$ that can univocally link back to $d$, and measuring the proportion of those N-grams that remain present after rewriting.
-We assess both linkages with single N-grams (arity=1) as well as linkages from N-gram combinations (arity $\leq 3$). \item[Semantic integrity] We measure the extent to which the semantic content of $d'$ is preserved in the rewritten text through cosine similarities between their document embeddingss. \item[Fluency] Finally, perplexity is used to measure the linguistic quality of the rewritten document. \end{description}
+\begin{description} \item[Proportion of linkable N-grams] The likelihood of search-based linkages is computed by counting the number of N-grams from the document $d'$ that can univocally link back to $d$, and measuring the proportion of those N-grams that remain present after rewriting.
+We assess both linkages with single N-grams (arity=1) as well as linkages from N-gram combinations (with an arity $\leq 3$).